 - and countless beautiful holiday lights and photo opportunities with picture stands.

-Activities requiring tickets include:
+Activities requiring 2 tickets ($14) include:

-- themed moon bounce (10 minutes of jump time),
+- themed Moon Bounce (10 minutes of jump time),

-- Rudolph racers,
+- Rudolph Racers (ages 5-7),

-- cookie decorating (big cookies with usually lots of frosting!),
+- Cookie Decorating (big cookies with usually lots of frosting!),

-- and ice fishing.
+- and Craft Corner.

 Christmas Train and North Pole

 Riding the train through the beautifully decorated park to visit with Santa at the North Pole is a real treat.
 You will board the train at the station and then take a ride through the lights to the “North Pole” where Santa awaits.

-Christmas Train Tips:
+Christmas Train Tips

-- Eat dinner ahead of time, bring a picnic dinner, or purchase a meal from the kid-friendly full kitchen menu at the train station.
+Food at the Christmas Train: Eat dinner ahead of time, bring a picnic dinner, or purchase a meal from the kid-friendly full kitchen menu at the train station.
 Coffee, hot chocolate, freshly-popped popcorn, hot pretzels and cookies are also available at the the Elf House Snack Bar at the North Pole.

-- Plan to spend at least an hour before or after your trip to visit Santa experiencing all of the fun that Santa’s Village has to offer.
+How long does it take?
+Plan to spend at least an hour before or after your trip to visit Santa experiencing all of the fun that Santa’s Village has to offer.
 Santa’s Village opens one hour before the Christmas Train begins taking passengers to the North Pole.

-- Dress in layers!
+What should we wear?
+Dress in layers!
 It can feel comfortable at Santa’s Village and downright chilly when you reach the North Pole.